JavaScript is required

 Australian and international evidence shows that quality play-based learning helps set children up for success in education and life.

-By 2036, all children across Victoria will have access to 1,800 hours of funded kindergarten before school, including 600 hours of Three-Year-Old Kindergarten and 1,200 hours of Pre-Prep.
+By 2036, all children across Victoria will be able to access up to 1,800 hours of funded kindergarten before school, including 600 hours of Three-Year-Old Kindergarten and up to 1,200 hours of Pre-Prep.

 Two years of quality early childhood education has more impact than one year and can lift children’s outcomes across all learning domains.